- Bat-like pectoral (side) fins are triangular, have rounded tips

 - Just like sharks, their close relatives, bat rays are continuously growing new teeth.

 - Female bat rays’ eggs develop and hatch inside her body.
 When bat rays are born, the babies have to be careful to not sting the mothers.
-They are born with soft spines on their tails and covered in a protective sheath.
+They are born with soft spines on their tails that are covered in a protective sheath.
 The spines harden and are ready for defense within a few days.

 - Bat rays often rest semi-buried in the sand.
 Do the “stingray shuffle” and shuffle your feet in the sand instead of picking your feet up to reduce the risk of stepping on a ray and getting stung!